ChenLiu-1996/CitationMap/README.md

 2. `An attempt has been made to start a new process before the current process has finished its bootstrapping phase.`

+    - I believe this is because you did not protect your main function with `if __name__ == '__main__'`.
+You can take a look at the recommended script again.
-    - In this case, you might want to write your script slightly differently.
-See [Issue #4](https://github.com/ChenLiu-1996/CitationMap/issues/4#issuecomment-2257572672) solved by [dk-liang](https://github.com/dk-liang).
+    - If this still does not help, you might want to write your script slightly differently.
+Credit to [dk-liang](https://github.com/dk-liang) in [Issue #4](https://github.com/ChenLiu-1996/CitationMap/issues/4#issuecomment-2257572672).
       ```
       from citation_map import generate_citation_map